 We love Yosemite.
 It was the highlight of our trip, and still is every time we go.
 The endless forest, open lakes, wildlife, and trekking opportunities.
 We also found it makes the perfect antidote to leaving Las Vegas.

-To do Yosemite in a day is a real challenge as there is so much to see and do.
+There are so many things to do in Yosemite that staying there for only a day is a real challenge.
 The main thing to consider here is the time of year to go, as it will dictate which part of the park is open.